sblandford/WifiTranslationHub/README.md

 ## How to use

-Run wifitranslationhub.py, or install Output/WifiTranslationHubsetup.exe, on the same LAN as the WifiTranslation multicast.
+Run wifitranslationhub.py, or install the Windows EXE and install from https://drive.google.com/drive/folders/1_LKzzSyZvYat5LHyWHS8v3t7mr4nhaLv?usp=sharing on the same LAN as the WifiTranslation multicast.

 Go to http://localhost:8080/admin.html to see the admin interface.
 Then press the QR/URL button to discover the web address to use by devices to access the player.